Future of energy: reducing carbon emissions with Bitcoin

 The natural gas that is allowed to be burned in most parts of the U.S., for example, is rich in carbohydrates.
 It’s not just methane; there are other gasses like octane, too, and the emissions from different mixes will have different environmental impacts.

 Methane actually burns “cleaner” than other gasses.
-However, the mix in natural gas somewhere like Pennsylvania will be different than the mix of gas in North Dakota.
+However, the mix of natural gas somewhere like Pennsylvania will be different than the mix of gas in North Dakota.
 Flaring one million cubic feet of gas in one state could result in emissions 50% higher than the same volume of gas flared elsewhere.

 Local regulations come into play, too.
 In the Bakken region in North Dakota, OAG producers are required to “clean” natural gas before they flare it.